VictoriaMetrics/VictoriaMetrics/app/vmalert/README.md

 [time series resolution](https://docs.victoriametrics.com/keyConcepts.html#time-series-resolution).
 For example, if expression is `rate(my_metric[2m]) > 0` then ensure that `my_metric` resolution is at least `1m` or better `30s`.
 If you use VictoriaMetrics as datasource, `[duration]` can be omitted and VictoriaMetrics will adjust it automatically.
-* If you know in advance, that data in datasource is delayed - try changing vmalert's `-datasource.lookback` command-line flag to add a time shift for evaluations.
+* If you know in advance, that data in datasource is delayed - try changing vmalerts `-datasource.lookback` command-line flag to add a time shift for evaluations.
 Or extend `[duration]` to tolerate the delay.
 For example, `max_over_time(errors_total[10m]) > 0` will be active even if there is no data in datasource for last `9m`.
 * If [time series resolution](https://docs.victoriametrics.com/keyConcepts.html#time-series-resolution)
-in datasource is inconsistent or `>=5min` - try changing vmalert's `-datasource.queryStep` command-line flag to specify how far search query can lookback for the recent datapoint.
+in datasource is inconsistent or `>=5min` - try changing vmalerts `-datasource.queryStep` command-line flag to specify how far search query can lookback for the recent datapoint.
 The recommendation is to have the step at least two times bigger than the resolution.